abiswasmw/stanford-dogs-classifier/README.md

 ## Tutorial

 The goal of this project is to build a classifier model that can accurately predict dog breeds from images.
+I use TensorFlow 2.0 to train a model on the [standford-dogs](https://www.tensorflow.org/datasets/catalog/stanford_dogs) TensorFlow Dataset.
+The dataset contains images of 120 dog breeds from around the world.

-I use TensorFlow 2.0 and the [standford-dogs](https://www.tensorflow.org/datasets/catalog/stanford_dogs) TensorFlow Dataset to train the classifier.
-Following are the high level steps for reproducing my results:
+I will explain the high level steps for reproducing my results in tne following sections.

 ### Download and preprocess dataset

-The stanford-dogs dataset contains images of 120 dog breeds from around the world.
-The first step is to download the dataset in your project folder.
-The ***dataprocessor.py*** module contains the required utilities to download and preprocess the images.
-I will explain the high level steps in details.
+The ***[dataprocessor.py](https://github.com/aribiswas/stanford-dogs-classifier/blob/master/dataprocessor.py)*** module contains the required functions to download and preprocess the images.

+I used the *[tfds.load](https://www.tensorflow.org/datasets/api_docs/python/tfds/load)* function to download the dataset to a folder of your choice (data/tfds in the code).
 Write a function to download the dataset.
-I use the *[tfds.load](https://www.tensorflow.org/datasets/api_docs/python/tfds/load)* function which downloads the dataset to a folder of your choice (data/tfds in the code).
 ```
 import tensorflow as tf
 import tensorflow_datasets as tfds